rohit507/UMD-CMSC498a-Intro-to-ESD/src/Timers/layout.md

 On the other hand, the reset event simply toggles the flag in the TCR, setting the timer counter to 0, but allowing it to continue incrementing,

-@inlinetodo("Insert timing diagrams showing outcome of disable and reset flags")
+@@inlinetodo("Insert timing diagrams showing outcome of disable and reset flags")

 To actually change which events are triggered on match requires manipulating the register at `LPC_TIMx->MCR`.